karlkoorna/bussiaeg/README.md

 Redirect `devaeg.ee` and `api.devaeg.ee` to the local or public ip.

-Fill in `.env` module configuration file by example `.env.example` file.
+Fill in `.env` file by example `.env.example` file for all modules.\
+*HTTP headers do not work properly if the HTTPS certificate is invalid.*

 Start API module.